Your teen is 18! Your parental rights are basically gone.

 At this point in time, girls do not have to sign up for this.

-Legal Status of Being 18
+Legal Implications of Turning 18

 Turning 18 has many implications.
 In most states, being 18 is considered being an adult-age of majority.
 Some things to consider…